 1. A unique number to act as a reference

-3. Which department this requestor (originator) belongs to
+3. Which department does this requestor (originator) belong to?

 4. The total amount of the PR